Taitava/silverstripe-assetcommitter/README.md

 ## TODO & BUGS
 ### For a 1.0 release:
-- Fix an issue with renamed/moved _folders_.
-See [issue #1](https://github.com/Taitava/silverstripe-assetcommitter/issues/1).
 - Handle file overwriting.
 I'm not sure how it goes right now, will it first perform a deletion commit and then a creation commit?
 See [issue #2](https://github.com/Taitava/silverstripe-assetcommitter/issues/2).

 ### Can be done later: